mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 This concept pervades the whole design philosophy of the Gansur.
 Common areas can be converted to equipment or working spaces and there is room for upgrades and alterations throughout the vessel.
-One or more docking stations could fit with a 100-ton pod carrying mission- critical systems or an extra fuel tank.
+One or more docking stations could fit with a 100-ton pod carrying mission-critical systems or an extra fuel tank.
 There is also space to upgrade the vessel's very light armament.
 As standard, four single beam laser turrets are carried as a deterrent and means of defending against minor attack.
 Vessels taken into military service usually receive an upgrade to dual or